Time, Buñol turns to red

 - Drink plenty of water before fighting.
 The heat of August may dry you completely.

 - There will be those who want to tear up your shirt.
-Drunken participants tend to break rules and tore the shirts.
+Drunken participants tend to break the rules and tore the shirts.

 It is possible to go to the festival town by bus (75 minutes), by car (40 minutes) and by train from Valencia.
 The cost of participation in the festival varies from 12 to 20 Euros.
 (Depending on how quick you order.)
 There are special services organizing the hotel and tour for those who love comfort.
 Usually, Spanish local tour agencies offer a 3-night package (provided it is 200 EUR per person).